Ulrico Hoepli: Philanthropy

+In 1911 in Switzerland, he established the Ulrico Hoepli Foundation, dedicated to supporting public initiatives that promote science and the arts.

 Hoepli was also a philanthropist.
 In 1921 he founded the Ulrico Hoepli Popular Library, and in 1930 he commissioned the construction of the Milan Planetarium, which now bears his name.

-In Switzerland, he established the Ulrico Hoepli Foundation, dedicated to supporting public initiatives that promote science and the arts.
+Death and legacy

+Hoepli died in Milan after sixty-four years of publishing activity.
+In 1958, the bookstore, then managed by his nephew Carlo, relocated to Via Hoepli, the street posthumously named in his honor.

+An asteroid, 8111 Hoepli, was named after him.